 Adjust Knives

-The gap between the knife tip and the blade should be .26" (6.6mm).
+If equipped, the gap between the knife tip and the blade should be .26" (6.6mm).
 After the knife is properly adjusted, spin the blade to ensure the knife misses the blade, adjust as necessary.

 PREPARING THE LIQUID SYSTEM